 Located on the south shore.
 Accommodates a maximum of six

 people.
-Open all year.
-New Jersey Residents: $35 per night;
+Open year round.
+Fee: NJ Residents: $35 per night;

 Shelters: Six lakeside shelters